zohrehghaderi/VASTA/README.md

-# TED-VC
+# VASTA

-This repository contains the official implementation to reproduce the results for our TED-VC submission.
+This repository contains the official implementation to reproduce the results for our VASTA submission.

 ## Table of Contents